Catalyst::Model::FormFu

 chromatic wrote about setting up a private CPAN to store your code.
 I am a big fan of this appropach, and I think that managing code as distributions, rather than as a bunch of stuff in a version control repo (which is the predominant practice in most shops), is the one and only way to go.
 Here is how we have set things up at $work:

-Posted in Better CPAN | Full Article and Comments
+Posted in Perl | Full Article and Comments

 MooseX::Params Usage Examples